 I really enjoy and work hard at being a successful big game hunter and success doesn't always mean putting antlers on the wall.
 Enjoying the experience is what it is all about in my book.
 You will find that what I write in this journal are my straight from the hip experiences in the field and on the range, enjoying the experience and freedoms we have to spend time in the great outdoors.

 I do take most of my kitchen passes to hunt mule deer and elk.
 I love backpacking into areas that require a little more effort to hunt than the average hunter cares to exert.
 I enjoy archery, muzzleloading and rifle hunting and try to hunt as much as I can on a limited budget, with very limited seasons lengths and in the limited public areas near where I live in Northern Utah.
-If you would like to learn more about me check out my Bio.
+I have worked for Browning for 20 years in web and social media positions.
+If you would like to learn more about me check out my bio.

 Often hunters have favorite calibers.
-Some of my favorites are the 243 WSSM, 270 WSM, 300 WSM, 28 Nosler and the 6.5 PRC and you will find my favorite hand loads and experiences on this website using these cartridges.
+Some of my favorites are the 243 WSSM, 270 WSM, 300 WSM, 28 Nosler, 6mm Creedmoor and the 6.5 PRC and you will find my favorite hand loads and experiences on this website using these cartridges.

 Although I do have three 243 WSSM rifles I also hunt with my other rifles, muzzleloaders, and just love archery elk hunting, so not every journal entry on my website will contain experiences with the 243 WSSM.
 This is my DIY hunting and shooting journal.